espocrm/documentation/user-guide/products.md

 Product Category is a separate entity type, hence an access can be controlled by ACL.

-To be able to search products in all sub-categories you need to switch to the expanded mode by clicking the small folder icon next to the root category.
+To be able to search products in all sub-categories you need to switch to the expanded mode from the context menu next to the root category.